pmaidens/CMPUT404-project/API.md

             email - the email of the user
             password1 - (Required) the password of the user password2 - (Required) the password again to verify

-###Endpoint: /api/author/<authorid>/friendrequests/###
-    Available Methods: GET
-    Gets all the current friend requests from other authors that want to be your friend.
-    The author will have to approve these authors to be friends.

-      GET Response properties:
-            id - the author id
-            friendrequests - the list of friends requests the author has

-###Endpoint: /api/author/<authorid>/following/###
-    Available Methods: GET
-    Gets all the authors that the you are following (that you send a friend request to).
-    You are awaiting a for them to accept your friend request.

-      GET Response properties:
-            id - the author id
-            following - the list authors that you are following(that you sent a friend request to)